walindsey/M118/Outcomes.md

 * Translate a word problem into a system of linear inequalities and an objective function.
 * Find the solution of a word problem using linear programming techniques.

-##Module 4 - Matrix Algebra
+##Module 4 - Matrix Algebra and Markov Processes
 In this module, you will be introduced to matrices.
 In particular, you will learn the Gauss-Jordan elimination technique and use it to find both solutions to linear systems of equations as well as matrix inverses.
+You will also be introduced to Markov processes.
+The main goal will be to find stable distributions and matrices for certain Markov processes to determine long-run behavior of a system.

-**Included Sections**:  Chapter 2, sections 1-5.
+**Included Sections**:  Chapter 2, sections 1-5, and Chapter 8, sections 1-3.

 ###1.
 Linear Equations